ginstrom/galaxy-conquest-game/cline_docs/projectRoadmap.md

 - [ ] Documentation complete

 ## Recent Completed Tasks
+- [2025-03-01] Added debug console in the top of the screen using pygame UI
+- [2025-02-28] Fixed error on load: AttributeError: 'dict' object has no attribute 'orbit_number'
+- [2025-02-28] Updated persistence.py to convert planet dictionaries to Planet objects when loading game state
 - [2025-02-28] Fixed bug in hover_utils.py causing TypeError when hovering over planets with None coordinates
 - [2025-02-28] Fixed tests in test_star_system.py to work with the new dictionary-based resource format
 - [2025-02-28] Fixed tests in test_planet.py to work with the new dictionary-based resource format